 Should companies avoid collecting employee data once GDPR comes into effect?
-And the GDPR has impacted on HR system, which has been enriched with the insights from enterprise-wide data analytics.
+And the GDPR has impacted on HR system, which has been enriched with insights from enterprise-wide data analytics.

-As data takes centre stage in all the world affairs, it was only appropriate for the EU to come forward with a strong regulation like GDPR to protect the user data.
+As data takes centre stage in all world affairs, it was only appropriate for the EU to come forward with a strong regulation like GDPR to protect the user data.
 The Data Protection Directive of 1995 has been extended in scope to create GDPR.
 The laws for data collection and processing have become more stringent, and employers should take note of it.

 Is Consent Enough?

 Employers will need consent to take employee’s data in their hands.
 However, once GDPR comes into effect, it will shake things up.
 Now, the employer has to reword their contract to tell the employees about the type of data they will collect and how they are going to process it.
 GDPR will require employers to remove any ambiguity or uncertainty from their employee contracts.

 It is understandable that in the employee-employer relationship, consent is never truly free.
 GDPR will be able to reconcile for this.
 GDPR will require employers to present legal grounds to process private employee data.
 At any point, an employee can withdraw consent and employers need to have systems in place that allow such flexibility in data management.
 In this scenario, the good old consent form will not suffice.